 Now, why is walking the best when compared to this regularly toted “fat-loss” secret?
 There are a few reasons:

 - First and foremost, anyone can walk.
 The accessibility of it is through the roof.
 An obese person cannot do HIIT cardio for fear of having a stroke, an obese person can certainly walk though.
 Moreover, you can do it anywhere.
 If it’s snowing or raining outside, yet you want to get steps in, just pace around the living room.
 If you were to try sprinting or running around the living room, it wouldn’t really work that well, would it?
+This, in and of itself, is one of the biggest benefits of walking.

 - Longer duration = more calories burnt.
 Because walking is so effortless, you can do it for a sustained period of time.
 If you asked individuals to do cardio until they couldn’t do it any longer and one of them is doing walking and one of them is doing sprinting, who will last longer?
 Let’s say we even give the sprinter a minute between each sprint.
 How long is that person actually going to last before they give up?
 My guess not that long.
 However, the walking person will continue going and going like the energizer bunny and thus burn more calories in the long run.
 Or, should I say “long walk.”